taj0023/Auto-morse/README.md

 ## Usage:
-* it is a s simple as entering the string
+* It is a s simple as entering the string
-* You can even set the delimitor using -d (optional).
+*  (optional) You can even set the delimitor using -d.
 Default delimitor is "|"

 ```zsh
 python3 morse.py "string to encode or decode"